greensharpie/greensharpie/README.md

 # About Me:
-Hello, my name is Kevin Blanco and I'm a Software Developer with a background in healthcare.
+Hello, my name is Kevin Blanco and I'm a Software Engineer with a background in healthcare.
 I have a wealth of experience in program management, and have recently transitioned into the field of software engineering. <br>I enjoy working collaboratively with teams to tackle complex challenges and am committed to continuously learning and refining my skills.
 My background in healthcare has provided me with a unique perspective, which I bring to my work as a developer.
 I look forward to growing further and contributing to meaningful projects in the future.

 ## 🌐 Socials: